-With rapid growth in startups also comes additional costs, your first employees, additional infrastructure.
+With the rapid growth in startups also comes additional costs, your first employees, and additional infrastructure.
 Are you truly prepared to handle it?

 Startups generally need to spend cash to push towards success so cash burn is something to ignore not avoid at the outset.
 But if they burn through savings in the early months and business growth is slow - how do they survive?

 If you start to run short of cash but don’t fancy giving a chunk of your business to an investor then debt funding options for startups and small businesses, such as unsecured loans, from high street banks to new breed debt finance lenders could be a plan of action you may think is safe.